 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Columbiaville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Columbiaville has few renters and college students.
 But the biggest reason it is quieter in Columbiaville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Columbiaville may be for you.

-In terms of college education, Columbiaville is nearly on par with the US average for all cities of 21.84%: 19.04% of adults 25 and older in Columbiaville have a bachelor's degree or advanced degree.
+The education level of Columbiaville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.04% of adults 25 and older in Columbiaville have a college degree.

 The per capita income in Columbiaville in 2022 was $29,877, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $119,508 for a family of four.
 However, Columbiaville contains both very wealthy and poor people as well.